Pipe Fusion Machines Information

-Pipe fusion machines are used to fuse plastic pipe and fittings.
+Pipe fusion machines fuse plastic pipe and pipe fittings.
 These machines are used to prepare and join thermoplastic polymer materials such as polypropylene, polyethylene, PVDF and ECTFE pipe.
-Fusion machines heat up the ends of pipes and fittings and force them together to form a pressure-tight bond, resulting in a continuous length of pipe which is as strong as or stronger than the two fused components.
+Fusion machines heat up the ends of pipes and fittings and force them together to form pressure-tight homogeneous joints, resulting in a continuous pipe system which is as strong as or stronger than the two fused components.